JustinHurley/InterviewPrep/Algorithms/UnionFind.md

 ---
 ### Union Find
 Union Find is an algorithm that should be considered when dealing with problems that ask about connectivity, or edge redundancy.
 Union Find basically builds the graph from the ground up, adding edges to a given set of nodes, and combining them until there is one connected graph as a result.
 Union Find can be implemented to detect cycles, and tracking flow through a network.
+Union find is also great at building a minimally-connected tree, i.e. a tree with no cycles, where all edges are necessary in keeping the graph connected.

 #### General Idea
 - Go through a set of nodes and edges